-Dr. Russell Ballenger joined the faculty of the University of Mary in the fall of 2014.
-At UMary, Ballenger teaches low brass, directs the Jazz Ensemble, and has instructed a wide variety of courses including Introduction to Music, Orchestration and Arranging, Music History I and II, Jazz History and Methods, Sight-Singing/Ear Training III and IV, The Beatles, Beginning Improvisation, and Applied Improvisation.
-As coordinator of the annual University of Mary Jazz Festival, Ballenger and the UMary Jazz Ensemble have shared the stage with renowned guest artists including Dave Douglas, Matt Wilson, Alex Iles, Donny McCaslin, Joey Tartell, Glenn Kostur, Jay Ashby, and Matt Harris.
-He has presented as a clinician at such prestigious institutions as Boise State, West Texas A&M, and Indiana Universities
+Dr. Russell Ballenger is a freelancing trombonist and educator in Houston, Texas.
+Prior to living in Houston, he taught low brass and directed the Jazz Ensembleat the University of Mary in Bismarck, North Dakota.
+Russ instructed a wide variety of courses including Introduction to Music, Orchestration and Arranging, Music History I and II, Jazz History and Methods, Sight-Singing/Ear Training III and IV, The Beatles, Beginning Improvisation, and Applied Improvisation.
+As coordinator of the annual University of Mary Jazz Festival, Russ and the UMary Jazz Ensemble have shared the stage with renowned guest artists including Dave Douglas, Matt Wilson, Terell Stafford, Ulysses Owens Jr., Alex Iles, Donny McCaslin, Joey Tartell, Glenn Kostur, Jay Ashby, and Matt Harris.
+He has presented as a clinician the National Association for Music Education Conference, Minnesota Music Educators Conference, and South Dakota Music Educators Conference, and at such prestigious institutions as Boise State, West Texas A&M, Brandon, and Indiana Universities.

-An active proponent of commissioning new works for the trombone, Ballenger commissioned, premiered, and recorded “Glint” for unaccompanied trombone by Dr. Lisa Bost-Sandberg.
-“Glint” was selected as the winner of the 2016 American Trombone Workshop’s composition competition and was performed by Ballenger at the 2016 American Trombone Workshop in Washington, D.C.
-Also an active member of the International Trombone Association, Ballenger performed on bass trombone as a member of the Cramer Trombone Choir at the 2016 ITA Festival in New York City, NY.
-Ballenger is a frequent contributor to the ITA journal, for which he has written nine literature reviews for publication.
+An active proponent of commissioning new works for the trombone, Russ commissioned, premiered, and recorded “Glint” for unaccompanied trombone by Dr. Lisa Bost-Sandberg.
+“Glint” was selected as the winner of the 2016 American Trombone Workshop’s composition competition and was performed by Russ at the 2016 American Trombone Workshop in Washington, D.C.
+Also an active member of the International Trombone Association, he performed on bass trombone as a member of the Cramer Trombone Choir at the 2016 ITA Festival in New York City, NY.
+Russ is a frequent contributor to the ITA journal, for which he has written several literature reviews for publication.

-Ballenger has performed with the Amarillo Symphony, Mississippi Symphony, Tuscaloosa Symphony, New Mexico Philharmonic, and currently holds the position of Principal Trombone with the Bismarck-Mandan Symphony Orchestra.
+Russ has performed with the Amarillo Symphony, Mississippi Symphony, Tuscaloosa Symphony, New Mexico Philharmonic, and the Bismarck-Mandan Symphony Orchestra.
 He has also performed with the Four Tops and in the National Broadway tour of "Dr. Seuss' How the Grinch Stole Christmas: The Musical!”
-In the summers, Ballenger is a jazz trombone instructor and big band director at the International Music Camp.
-He is also the clinician for the jazz band music reading session as part of the annual JW Pepper New Sounds Music Reading Sessions in Bismarck, ND.
+Russ has taught jazz trombone and directed student big bands at the International Music Camp, and has also been the clinician for the jazz band music reading session as part of the annual JW Pepper New Sounds Music Reading Sessions in Bismarck, ND.